Valley Lines (train operating company): Fleet

 Valley Lines' fleet was maintained at Cardiff Canton depot.

 Demise

 In 2000 the Strategic Rail Authority announced its intention that a single all-Wales franchise should take over the majority of rail services in Wales.
 Accordingly, in October 2001, various operations of the Wales & West franchise were merged with those of Valley Lines to create Wales & Borders.

+The Valley Lines brand identity and website continued to be used alongside Wales & Borders until the franchise passed from Wales & Borders to Arriva Trains Wales in December 2003.